hkmarcoot/ciptex-task-management-backend/README.md

 # ciptex-task-management-backend

+The current Lambda function used in the WebSocket API is the JavaScript one.

 Here is my journey to setup the WebSocket API with Lambda Function and DynamoDB.

 1. [Setup An Admin Account and An IAM Account](#setup-an-admin-account-and-an-iam-account)